xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/SimpleQueries/FulltextQueries.md

 Details about the fulltext query syntax can be found below.

-Note: the *fulltext* simple query function is **deprecated** as of ArangoDB 2.6.
+Note: the *fulltext* simple query function is **deprecated** as of AvocadoDB 2.6.
-The function may be removed in future versions of ArangoDB.
+The function may be removed in future versions of AvocadoDB.
 The preferred way for executing fulltext queries is to use an AQL query using the *FULLTEXT* [AQL function](../../../../AQL/Functions/Fulltext.html) as follows: